Mahlet-Inc/hobbits/docs/index.md

    characters that represent the bits
  - TCP Data: import bits by listening for TCP data on a specified port, or export bits to a TCP server at a specified address
+ - LFSR: generates LFSR bits based on given parameters (import only)
+ - Packet Capture: captures packets using libpcap (import only)
+ - Display Print: exports a display as an image file (export only)

 ## Batches